Test Message Tab

 - When you test the flow, the system uses this XML as the input.

-- The flow processes the data as if it came from a real trigger (API, queue, timer, etc.).
+- The flow processes the data as if it were triggered by a real trigger (API, queue, timer, etc.).

 Key Points: